omnisc13nt/MalAware/README.md

 # PE File Parser

 PE File Parser is a cross-platform C++ tool for analyzing Portable Executable (PE) files.
 It supports both 32-bit and 64-bit executables, DLLs, and drivers.
 The project is modular, maintainable, and suitable for reverse engineering, malware analysis, and research.

+---

+**Attribution:**
+This project is a remake and modular refactor of the original [PE-Explorer](https://github.com/adamhlt/PE-Explorer) repository by adamhlt.

 ## Features